Tongva

 Two of the groups, the hyphen and the slash group, were founded after a hostile split over the question of building an Indian casino.
 In 1994, the state of California recognized the Gabrielino "as the aboriginal tribe of the Los Angeles Basin."
 No organized group representing the Tongva has attained recognition as a tribe by the federal government.
-The lack of federal recognition has prevented the Tongva from having control over their ancestral remains, artifacts, and has left them without a land base in their traditional homelands.
+The lack of federal recognition has prevented self-identified Tongva descendants from having control over Tongva ancestral remains, artifacts, and has left them without a land base in the Tongva traditional homeland.

 In 2008, more than 1,700 people identified as Tongva or claimed partial ancestry.
 In 2013, it was reported that the four Tongva groups that have applied for federal recognition had more than 3,900 members in total.

-The Tongva Taraxat Paxaavxa Conservancy was established for the rematriation of Tongva homelands.
+The Tongva Taraxat Paxaavxa Conservancy was established to campaign for the rematriation of Tongva homelands.
 In 2022, a 1-acre site was returned to the conservancy in Altadena, which marked the first time the Tongva had land in Los Angeles County in 200 years.

 Geography

 Tongva territories border those of numerous other tribes in the region.
-The historical Tongva lands made up what is now called "the coastal region of Los Angeles County, the northwest portion of Orange County and off-lying islands.”
-In 1962 Curator Bernice Johnson, of Southwest Museum, asserted that the northern bound was somewhere between Topanga and Malibu (perhaps the vicinity of Malibu Creek) and the southern bound was Orange County's Aliso Creek.
+The historical Tongva lands made up what is now called "the coastal region of Los Angeles County, the northwest portion of Orange County and off-lying islands."
+In 1962 Curator Bernice Johnson, of Southwest Museum, asserted that the northern boundary was somewhere between Topanga and Malibu (perhaps the vicinity of Malibu Creek) and the southern boundary was Orange County's Aliso Creek.